Nearby Planetary Systems As Lenses During Predicted Close Passages to Background Stars: The Effects of Planets

+Equation (2) demonstrates that, for planets that are close to us, the Einstein radius, $R_E=D_L\, \theta_E$, can be relatively small\footnote{The Einstein radius scales as $D_L^\frac{1}{2}$ for nearby lenses, while the size of the Einstein ring, $\theta_E,$ scales as $D_L^{-\frac{1}{2}}$ for nearby lenses}.
+The exact value of $R_E$ depends on both the lens mass and on the value of $D_L.$ Nevertheless, for a wide range of stellar masses and distances to the lens (within a few hundred pc), $R_E$ can be smaller than an AU.

+For a face-on circular orbit, the value of $\alpha$ is constant and is equal to the semimajor axis.
+In this case,

+In general, the orbit will not be face-on, and may also be elliptical.
+Thus, $\alpha=\alpha(t)$, and the semimajor axis is $p(t)\, \alpha(t)$, where the instantaneous value of $p(t)$ can be larger than or smaller than unity, depending on the orbital inclination, eccentricity, and phase.
+For the purpose of considering specific well-defined cases, we will use circular face-on orbits as examples.
+We note however, that when deriving models to fit observed light curves, the full range of possible orbits must be considered.

+Short orbital periods mean that the orbital phase can change significantly during the interval when the lens is close to the source.
+For example, if $R_E = 0.08$~AU, then the time taken by a $10$~km~s$^{-1}$ lens to move through a distance of $2\, R_E$ is $27.7$~days.
+Thus, for a lens with $M_\ast=0.1\, M_\odot,$ located $8$~pc away, a full orbital period can occur (if the orbit is circular and face-on, with $\alpha=1$) during the time required by the lens to move across an Einstein diameter.
+More revolutions can occur if $\alpha$ is smaller.
+In fact, because the ratio of $P_{orb}$ to $R_E$ is proportional to $D_L^\frac{1}{4},$ and to $M_\ast^{-\frac{1}{4}},$ there are wide ranges of parameters for which orbital motion is important.

-For nearby lenses, however, it is possible to detect close-orbit planets (Di\thinspace Stefano 2011), and to determine the values of both $q$ and $\alpha.$ Not only are finite-source-size effects less important, but for nearby planets, the Einstein radius, $R_E$, is smaller, so that orbits with small values of $\alpha$ are likely to have short orbital periods.
-The region in the lens plane with magnification deviations from the point-lens form can pass over the source star more than once.
-The repetition of deviations makes them more likely to be detected.
+It is therefore more likely that regions in which the isomagnification contours are perturbed from the point-lens form will pass in front of the source, increasing the probability of planet detection.
+In some cases, the region in the lens plane with magnification deviations can pass over the source star more than once.
+The repetition of deviations makes them more likely to be detected and correctly identified.

-Light curves for some close-orbit planets are shown in Figure 4.
-Plotted is the difference between the magnification expected if there is a planet and the magnification expected if VB~10 alone passes in front of the source.
-Shown are light curves produced for a range of systems, which will be discussed in more detail in \S4.
-For now, the important features to observe are the small size of the deviations and their repetitive nature.
-If ongoing or repetitive deviations of a few percent are detectable, then Figure 4 illustrates that close-orbit planets with masses comparable to Saturn or Jupiter can be detected for $\alpha$ as small as $0.3.$ For a given value of $\alpha$, the signatures are longer-lived for larger values of q.

-By the ``close-orbit regime'' we mean the range of angles of closest approach for which the effects of close-orbit planets are detectable.
-The effects of close-orbit planets are detectable for very close approaches, but they are also detectable out to distances of $\Big(\frac{1}{\alpha}-\alpha\Big)$.
-For $\alpha \sim 0.2,$ for example, the effects of close-orbit planets can be detected out to roughly $5\, R_E,$ $50$~mas in the case of VB~10.
-Thus, close-orbit planets can be detected even if the distance of closest approach, $\beta$, is too large to detect planets in the zone for resonant lensing.
-The close-orbit regime extends from the origin to the edge of the disk with blue dots shown in Figure 1.